-6.9.1 Health & Safety Officer is responsible for making sure that all “safety” sings are well-prepared and distributed all over the workplace.
+6.9.1 Health & Safety Officer is responsible for making sure that all “safety” signs are well-prepared and distributed all over the workplace.

 6.9.2 All employees shall ensure that their employees receive safety orientation prior to starting work on any project.

-6.9.3 All Employees shall ensure that they comply with all safety regulations that apply by Kuwaiti local laws or by the agreed with the Company.
+6.9.3 All Employees shall ensure that they comply with all safety regulations that apply by Kuwaiti local laws or by the agreement with the Company.
 A safety plan shall be prepared by the Health & Safety Officer.
 Through this plan, safety requirements are reflected in the site location.

 6.9.4 The safety plan should be approved by the Site Manager before being put into action. after approval, a copy of this plan is sent to the Health & Safety Officer, who is responsible for making sure that all staff are complying with this plan.

 6.9.5 On a regular basis, the Health & Safety Officer checks the work location in order to identify any safety violations.

-6.9.6 In case of finding any safety violations, Health & Safety Officer prepares a Safety Violation Notice, indicating the case, its causes and what should be done in order to deal with this potentially hazardous situation.
+6.9.6 In case of finding any safety violations, the Health & Safety Officer prepares a Safety Violation Notice, indicating the case, its causes, and what should be done in order to deal with this potentially hazardous situation.

-6.9.7 A copy of Safety Violation Notice is officially submitted to the concerned contractor/staff.
+6.9.7 A copy of the Safety Violation Notice is officially submitted to the concerned contractor/staff.

-6.9.8 The details of the violation is discussed in the weekly progress meeting.
+6.9.8 The details of the violation are discussed in the weekly progress meeting.

-6.9.10 First Aid Kits should be maintained within the site location, whereas it could be used for minor accidents.
+6.9.10 First Aid Kits should be maintained within the site location, whereas they could be used for minor accidents.
 However, for major accidents; Health & Safety Officer or any present employee should call for emergency

 6.9.11 Project Site – Safety Checklist is provided to the Health & Safety Officer.
 In addition, all applicable health & safety work instructions are communicated to the concerned project staff.

 6.10 Handing Over

-6.10.1 At the end of each stage of the project and after doing necessary quality control checks, Site Manager prepares a “request for inspection and approval” in order to be submitted to the Project Consultant/Client.
+6.10.1 At the end of each stage of the project and after doing necessary quality control checks, the Site Manager prepares a “request for inspection and approval” in order to be submitted to the Project Consultant/Client.